-There are certain important events in life for which you will need a substantial sum of money such as buying a home, the higher education of your child, marriage of your child or for your life after retirement.
+There are certain important events in life when you will require a substantial sum.
+The events can be buying a home, the higher education of your child, marriage of your child, or for your life after retirement.
 Considering the ever-increasing inflation rate, you must identify the avenues where your investment will generate the highest returns as per your given risk appetite.

 Stock market investment has the potential to provide the highest returns among all investment options, but the risk involved is reasonably high.
-There are various channels through which you can invest money in the equity market while balancing your long-term goals — two of the most popular options being Mutual Funds and ULIPs.
+There are various channels through which you can invest money in the equity markets while balancing your long-term goals.
+Two of the most popular options among investors are mutual funds and ULIPs.

 ULIPs are amongst the latest financial products introduced for investors.
-Unit-Linked Insurance Plans (ULIP) are insurance policies that offer investors an insurance cover as well generate returns based on the investments in various avenues.
+Unit-Linked Insurance Plans (ULIPs) are insurance policies that offer investors an insurance cover as well generate returns based on the investments in various avenues.
 The insurance company floats a new scheme in a similar way to mutual funds and invites investors to invest their money in the scheme.
-The money is then invested in equity shares, debt instruments, bonds, etc.
+The money is then invested in equity shares, debt instruments, and bonds.

 At first sight, these two options might seem identical to you, but they are not.
 There are several differences between these two investment options.
 The following are some of the significant difference between ULIPs and mutual funds:

 The returns from ULIP are on the lower side.
 The reason being, ULIPs have to promise an assured sum whether or not the investment plan makes money.
 In comparison, the returns from mutual funds vary depending on the risk factor.
 Mutual funds with a higher equity exposure have the potential for higher returns while mutual funds with debt-market exposure offer slightly lower returns.

 ULIP essentially is an insurance product.
 Therefore, insurance companies define the lock-in period for such an investment before which the investment cannot be liquidated.
 ULIPs have a lock-in period ranging between 3-5 years depending on the nature and structure of the scheme.
 Mutual funds generally have a lock-in period of one year, but in some cases, like ELSS, the lock-in period extends to three years.